Skip to content

 • WebDriver.Support.dll

-Note: You will need to close Rapise before copying these files into the Bin folder.
+Note: You must close Rapise before copying these files into the Bin folder.

 Installing Selenium on a Mac

-The reason for using Selenium running on a Mac is to be able to execute tests against the Safari web browser.
-So although you can also use the Mac to test with Firefox, Opera and Chrome, we do not recommend this as it adds needless complexity.
+The primary reason for running Selenium on a Mac is to execute tests against the Safari web browser.
+While you can also use the Mac to test with Firefox, Opera, and Chrome, we do not recommend this approach, as it adds needless complexity.

 Safari